 - Add to a mixing bowl and use a fork to mix together.
 Make sure all brown sugar lumps are pressed out.

-Enjoy the rub and experiment with it.
-I find it tastes great on potatoes, popcorn, our pork belly burnt ends, chicken wings, and pork tenderloin.
+Enjoy this dry rub for ribs, and don’t be afraid to experiment with it.
+I find that this particular dry rub tastes great on sweet potatoes, popcorn, pork butt, our pork belly burnt ends, chicken wings, pork chops, and pork tenderloin.
 It’s very universal and will probably become a staple in your household.
 Enjoy!

 Dry Rub Recipe for Ribs